 Action Achievements in 2015-16 "Nothing About us Without Us" - patient engagement in service change - a process and a culture.
 Patients involved in two large-scale projects (Pre-hospital and Emergency Department data sharing, paramedic education).
 Patient "representatives" attended Quality Summit.
 Patients' Forum involved in NHS England review of ambulance response protocols.
 Patient involvement suggested for elements of the Quality Improvement Plan (Patient Transport Service developments and complaints process).
-New patient engagement strategy drafted, bringing together the Patient &amp; Communities Action Plan and the Patient Voice Strategy.
-Establish a Patient Representative Reference Group.
+New patient engagement strategy drafted, bringing together the Patient & Communities Action Plan and the Patient Voice Establish a Patient Representative Reference Group.
+Strategy.
 Patient Representative Reference Group meeting held (October 2015) on planning for winter.
 Reviewed membership / invitation list to this group and agreed new approach: to focus on Healthwatch and voluntary sector partners, and to make it more of a partnership reference group / stakeholder reference group.
 Event planned for April 2016 with new group (Partnership Reference Group) on Quality Improvement Plan, with discussion sections on mental health and complaints.
 Patient representatives on assurance committees within the Service.
-Discussions held with Executive Leadership Team members (Director of Corporate Affairs and Director of Nursing &amp;
+Discussions held with Executive Leadership Team members (Director of Corporate Affairs and Director of Nursing & Quality) about increasing the numbers of patient representatives on committees.
+Process suggested and agreed.